 Experience Higher Education Central Campus Mall Transformation Jackson College Central Campus Mall Transformation Jackson, Michigan // 5.1 acres sq. ft.
-Client Challenge and TowerPinkster Solution Jackson College’s Central Campus is located in a rural area six miles south of the City of Jackson.
-The College has four additional satellite locations to accommodate various degree programs.
-Lacking connectivity amongst the 14 buildings at its Central Campus, the College determined that a fresh site design would create an improved and inviting space for student activity, collaboration, display, and pedestrian circulation.
-TowerPinkster is currently working with the College to create a plan for redeveloping its Central Campus Mall: a 5.1-acre green space spanning between five of the most centrally located buildings.
-The site has some challenging grade issues, inadequate walking paths, and sparse vegetation, making student gathering in the area less than desirable.
-A preliminary site master plan concept was developed with the following improvements: Relocate the iconic clock tower to a more prominent, visible location.
-The clock tower will be surrounded by an accessible water feature at its base, a circular, open, and specially-paved plaza offering shade and seating, and a rain garden to the north.
-Create an open-air pavilion west of the clock tower, serving as an area for small concerts, presentations, and other outdoor events.
+Located in a rural area six miles south of the City of Jackson, Jackson College’s Central Campus lacks connectivity among its 14 buildings.
+The College determined a new site design would create an improved space for student activity, collaboration, display, and pedestrian circulation.
+TowerPinkster created a plan for redeveloping the Central Campus Mall: a 5.1-acre green space spanning five of the most centrally located buildings.
+The site has challenging grade issues, inadequate walking paths, and sparse vegetation, making student gatherings in the area less than desirable.
+A concept was developed with the following improvements: Relocate the iconic clock tower to a more prominent, visible location Create an open-air pavilion west of the clock tower.
 Create a great lawn area to the east by flattening the existing topography, and planting large shade trees on the perimeter.
-This enhanced and multi-purpose green space will be surrounded by short retaining walls which will double as seating.
-Add new sculpture display spaces and relocate existing art and monuments to create additional interest and focal points around the Central Mall.
-Create new tree-lined pathways between buildings with complimentary green space elements to encourage user connectivity with improved wayfinding.
+Add new sculpture display spaces and relocate existing art and monuments.
+Create new tree-lined pathways between buildings.
 Renovate and update the campus’ existing building courtyard areas to blend with the new campus improvements.
-The master plan concept was recently finalized, and the project is now in Schematic Design.
-Improvements are intended to be implemented in two phases.
+The master plan concept was finalized, and improvements are intended to be implemented in two phases.